Olau Line: Takeover

-In 1977 Olau attempted to start a service from Sheerness to Dunkirk, France, but this was not successful.
+In 1977 Olau attempted to start a service from Sheerness to Dunkirk, but this was not successful and soon closed.
 By the end of the 1970s the company was in heavy debt, and in 1978 Ole Lauritzen was forced to sell 50% of Olau Line to the West Germany-based TT-Line.

-The following year Lauritzen sold his remaining shares of the company to TT-Line, the proceeds from which he used to fund his new company; Dunkerque Ramsgate Ferries (DRF), which launched in May 1980 and collapsed in early September the same year.
+Disagreements over the restarting of the French routes between the German and Danish partners in the company continued.
+The result was that following year Lauritzen sold his remaining shares of the company to TT-Line, the proceeds from which he used to fund his new company; Dunkerque Ramsgate Ferries (DRF), which launched in May 1980 and collapsed in early September the same year.
 This collapse also affected the operations of Olau Line in that Olau Kent was owned by Lauritzen personally and then leased to Olau Line with the result being that DRF's collapse saw Olau Kent arrested in port due to outstanding debts.
 This led to the cessation of the ship on Olau Line services and its immediate departure from the fleet.

+At the time of TT-Line taking control, their logo was adopted as the new logo for Olau Line, but with red and blue colours instead of TT-Line's yellow and blue.
+Instead of taking on existing ships (including a 1979 deal to take on the Canguro Cabo San Sebastian, as Olau Hollandia, and her sister Canguro San Jorge which collapsed at the last minute due to price and crewing arrangements) TT-Line decided to invest in new, large state-of-the-art cruiseferries for Olau services.